-25 years of Sprinter: the van that defines standards.
+25 years of the Sprinter: the van which defines standards.

-Tools, gadgets, building material, accessories – the Sprinter has brought along almost everything.
-A story of setting and delivering trends, not following them.
+Tools, gadgets, building materials, accessories – the Sprinter has already carried just about anything.
+Setting and delivering trends instead of following them.

-In order to emerge as the sequel to the "Bremen Transporter" that had become the backbone for many craftsmen, entrepreneurs and carriers, the Sprinter had to send a clear message in 1995.
-Of course, it was able to score points with its design, which was unusually modern for those times.
-What also distinguished the Sprinter from the beginning was its versatility: whether longer, shorter, stronger, lighter, whether with a flatbed, a cargo area or several rows of seats, the Sprinter's success story is largely based on its flexibility.
+In order to set itself apart as the successor to the "Bremer" van which was the backbone of many tradespeople, entrepreneurs and delivery companies, the Sprinter had to make a clear mark back in 1995.
+Of course it was already able to score some points with the design, which was unusual for the time.
+But what also distinguished the Sprinter from the outset was its versatility: whether longer, shorter, stronger, lighter, whether with a platform, load compartment or several rows of seats, the Sprinter's success story is based to a large extent on its great flexibility.

-In 2006, the time had come and the successful first generation had done its service after eleven years.
-With the second generation, the visual enhancement was conspicuous, the striking design was overhauled and thus remained trendsetting.
-In addition, there were numerous technical innovations: an extra-wide sliding load compartment door, an improved braking system, ADAPTIVE ESP, bi-xenon headlights with static cornering and bend lighting were just a few of the innovations that, along with a completely redesigned engine range, were intended to underline the Sprinter's benchmark position.
+In 2006 the time had come and the successful first generation had diligently done its service for eleven years.
+With the second generation, the visual progress couldn't be ignored – the striking design had been overhauled and thus continued to set trends.
+Plus, there were numerous technical innovations: an extra-wide sliding load compartment door, an improved braking system, ADAPTIVE ESP, bi-xenon headlights with static cornering light and active curve illumination were just some of the new features that, along with a completely revised range of engines, were intended to underpin the Sprinter's benchmark position.

-Still to be encountered on the roads today: the first-generation Sprinter.
+Still found on the roads today: the first-generation Sprinter.

 The replacement after eleven years.

-Advanced technology and a large number of variants: the second-generation seamlessly continued the success of its previous model.
+Advanced technology and a wide range of variants: the second generation seamlessly continued the success of its predecessor.

-The third-generation Sprinter sets standards in design and connectivity.
+The third-generation Sprinter sets standards in terms of design and connectivity.

 Oliver Roggenbuck; Daimler Global Media